USTC-Software/BioPanoServer/new_api.md

-# NEW API
+# API document

 ## Instruction

-all the following API must have access_token parameter.
+All the following API(expect OAUTH) must have access_token parameter.

 For GET request, it should be added in URL, like:

 	GET /groups&access_token=7dbd428f731035f771b8d15063f61864

 For POST request, it should be added as a POST form parameter in request body.

+The default response is in json, if you want the response in other format, please add parameter "format=XML", "format=YAML", etc.

 ## OAUTH: